Curiosity optimizes in-flight connectivity

 - Do you have many passengers with multiple devices who want the same connectivity they enjoy at the office?

-- Do you have family members who like to stream movies, listen to music or check out YouTube?
+- Do you have family members who like to stream movies, listen to music or watch YouTube?

 - Will Skype or video conferencing be critical?